cloudflare/cloudflare-docs/content/learning-paths/defense-in-depth/connect-networks/choose-on-ramp.md

 [WARP Connector](/cloudflare-one/connections/connect-networks/private-net/warp-connector/), an extension of the WARP client, functions as a virtual device to establish a connection between your network and the Cloudflare global network.
 You can install WARP Connector on a dedicated Linux server or virtual machine.

 WARP Connector supports bidirectional traffic proxies.
-This means it can proxy traffic initiated from a user running WARP into a private network (like `cloudflared`), or enable traffic initiated from a network to be on-ramped to Cloudflare for either public or private destinations.
+This means it can proxy traffic initiated from a user running WARP into a private network (like `cloudflared`), or allow traffic initiated from a network to be on-ramped to Cloudflare for either public or private destinations.

 ### Magic WAN